SA to face Excessive Court docket if financial institution tax goes forward

 Introduced as a part of this 12 months’s state price range, the state-based financial institution levy on the Large 4 banks and Macquarie Group will see them paying a quarterly levy of 0.015 per cent on bonds and deposits over $250,000 (excluding mortgages and atypical family deposits).

-“Different states can even face a Constitutional problem within the Excessive Court docket in the event that they suggest to single out banks for brand spanking new taxes.
+“Different states can even face a Constitutional problem within the Excessive Court docket in the event that they suggest to single out banks for brand new taxes.

-“There isn’t a justification for brand spanking new taxes on Australia’s main banks.
+“There isn’t a justification for brand new taxes on Australia’s main banks.
 Banks are already the nation’s largest taxpayers, contributing $14 billion in taxes final 12 months.